connorwriter/nc-games/README.md

 # Tests

-To run tests - in your code editor terminal, run the command "npm t
+To run tests - in your code editor terminal, run the command "npm t"

 # Requirements

-The minimum version of PostgreSQL required to run this app is 14.7 The minimum version of Node.js required to run this app is v18.14.1
+The minimum version of PostgreSQL required to run this app is 14.7

+The minimum version of Node.js required to run this app is v18.14.1